TLChilton/newsDownloader/README.md

 # newsDownloader
 A program I made to download the Arizona Republic and NYT front pages from the Newseum website and combine them into one pdf.
-For my buddy Shawn
+For my buddy Shawn and his journalism class

 ## Usage: